 A different set of tools is to be enabled for sequences in class F. A classF.cfg configuration file is provided in the cfg/per-class/ folder.
 When invoking the VTM encoder, the class F configuration file should be provided after the main test condition configuration file such as to correctly override settings (for example: EncoderApp -c cfg/encoder_intra_vtm.cfg -c cfg/per-class/classF.cfg )

 Sequence-specific parameters are to be found in the cfg/per-sequence/ folder.

+Configuration files for HM

+The following configuration files are provided in the cfg/ folder of the HM software package (available at https://vcgit.hhi.fraunhofer.de/jvet/HM).